mdatif-husain/darwin/ml-serve-app/README.md

      mysql:8.0
    ```

    > **MySQL authentication note:** The default MySQL 8.0 configuration ships with `caching_sha2_password`.
-When TLS is disabled (the local Docker image above), the driver performs an RSA exchange that depends on the `cryptography` package—this project ships it by default so local installs “just work.”
+When TLS is disabled (the local Docker image above), the driver performs an RSA exchange that depends on the `cryptography` package—this project ships it by default so local installs "just work."
 In production, prefer enabling TLS for the database connection; once TLS is in place (or if you switch the user to `mysql_native_password`) you may remove the dependency if desired.

 6. **Run the application**:
    - Create a FastAPI run configuration: